TVC-Hopper/tvc-hopper/README.md

 This will be the normal method of debugging and testing you'll use on the System on a Board.

+When connecting the development board, MCUXpresso sometimes has issues connecting if the board is connected before the IDE is launched.
+For a most reproducible and consistent environment, launch the IDE first.

 #### Programming Flight Controller

 TBD.
 This may be difficult to get working.